Pattern Description: Loose pullover dress with neckline bands, 3/4 length flared sleeves, and attached side sash.

 What did you particularly like or dislike about the pattern?
 I liked the relaxed look and the 3/4 length flared sleeves.
 The dress with the low waist and loose sash had a 1930s feel.
 Unfortunately, the skirt needed to be six inches longer.

-Fabric Used: Orange, mustard, taupe, khaki green, and white 58/60" floral peachskin from Joann, Pellon Easy-Knit fusible interfacing, and neutral colored thread.
+Fabric Used: Orange, mustard, taupe, khaki green, and white 58/60" floral pumpkin blossom peachskin from Jo-ann on sale for $4.99 per yard, Pellon Easy-Knit fusible interfacing, and neutral colored thread.